andreea-nechita/SmartEnergySecurity/README.md

 * `python sec.py -S --requirements input.xlsx -p TestingData.txt --label none` (but here, `input.xlsx` does not have a `label` column)

 If both `--detect` and `--scheduling` options are passed, the input price curves are first classified, then used for scheduling.
 The `--label` (`-l`) argument can be used in order to specify which pricing curves to be considered in scheduling the tasks: `normal`, `abnormal`, `all`, or `none` (if the pricing curves are not labelled).

+### `hypermodel.py`
+The [`hypermodel.py`](smart-energy-security/detector/hypermodel.py) module (within the `detector` package) can also be run as a script to tune the hyperparameters of a model given an input dataset.

+**Note**: Tuning a model can take a couple of hours, depending on the size of the training and validation sets.
+If your dataset is large (more than 10,000 samples for training and validation), you might consider optimising the model on a smaller dataset, then training it on all the data.

+The model provided in `resources` has already been optimised and trained.

+#### Example of using `hypermodel.py` script
+`hypermodel.py -d TrainingData.txt` or `hypermodel.py --data TrainingData.txt`